Providers

 For custom providers, check the opencode config and:

-- Make sure the provider ID used in
+- Make sure the provider ID used in the

-opencode auth loginmatches the ID in your opencode config. - The right npm package is used for the provider.
+/connectcommand matches the ID in your opencode config. - The right npm package is used for the provider.
 For example, use

 @ai-sdk/cerebrasfor Cerebras.
 And for all other OpenAI-compatible providers, use@ai-sdk/openai-compatible. - Check correct API endpoint is used in the